nodeca/navit/README.md

 - `.tab.count(fn)` - get tabs count (if you pass `Array`, value will be pushed into)
 - `.tab.switch(index)` - switch to tab by `index`
 - `.tab.close([index])` - close tab by `index` or close current tab if `index` not specified
+  - negative `index` address tab from the tail
+  - after all tabs closed, new one will be created automatically

 ### Frames: `.frame.*()`